Photos are available in the DATE 2024 Gallery.

 Topic Members

-• Steven Derrien, University of Rennes 1/IRISA, FR
+• Steven Derrien, Université de Bretagne Occidentale/Lab-STICC, FR

 • Zhenman Fang, Simon Fraser University, CA

-• Yuko Hara, Tokyo Institute of Technology, JP
+• Yuko Hara, Institute of Science Tokyo, JP

 • Chandan Karfa, Indian Institute of Technology Guwahati, IN